BD2KGenomics/cgcloud/spark/README.rst

 that lets you build a cluster in EC2, CGCloud Spark differs from ``spark-ec2`` in the following ways (bad news first):

-* CGCloud Spark does not yet support persistent HDFS, i.e. HDFS backed by EBS volumes.

 * Tachyon and Yarn are not yet supported.

-* Instance types with more than one ephemeral store are not yet supported.

 * Setup time does not scale linearly with the number of nodes.
 Setting up a 100 node cluster takes just as long as setting up a 10 node cluster (2-3 min, as